boomlinde/petshop/README.md

 The selection may be controlled using the mouse.
 Holding shift, the selection size can be changed by moving the mouse.
-The left, right and middle buttons emulate keyboard presses; Return, y and Backspace respectively.
+The left, right and middle buttons emulate keyboard presses; Return, y and t respectively.

 Generate an executable
 ----------------------